 Lumens for Outdoor Setup

-As you can already guess, when you plan to choose lumens for an outdoor projector, mere 2000-3000 ANSI lumens won’t be able to provide the required image quality.
+As you can already guess, when you plan to choose lumens for an outdoor projector, a mere 2000-3000 ANSI lumens won’t be able to provide the required image quality.
 For a 50-100inch screen set up in your backyard, you would need a minimum of 3500 ANSI lumens for a bright and colorful view.
 A little amount of ambient light won’t be a problem, but if you have a lot of light intrusions, then you should look for lumens around 4000 ANSI.

 The lumens range will be around 4000-5000 ANSI if you wish to project movies or games at a 100-200inch screen size range and have a decent amount of ambient light.
 Unlike indoor areas, you can’t control the ambient light in the outdoors, so it is best to go for a high lumens figure so that you can counter the fading effect.

 However, if you want to use the projector on a bright day with a screen size above 200inch, then we suggest you go for 5000-10000 ANSI lumens.
 Unfortunately, the availability of daylight projector lumens is quite limited and comes with an expensive price tag, so you need to be careful with the choice.
+You may be interested to learn how to turn up the brightness on a projector so check out our post here.

 Lumens for Education and Business Setup